 boolean

-, then argumentshow_hierarchy
+, then the argumentshow_hierarchy

 .- show_hierarchy